nanobox-io/nanobox-docs/source/local-config/configure-nanobox.html.md

 ### Native Network Space
 `native-network-space` defines the network Nanobox uses to facility communication between Docker containers when using the ["native" provider](#provider).

+### SSH Key
+`ssh-key` defines a specific key for Nanobox to use when establishing SSH connections to remote servers.
+By default, Nanobox copies in all keys in your `~/.ssh` directory.

+### Anonymous
+`anonymous` opts out of connecting your Nanobox CLI to your Nanobox account and any error reporting sent to Nanobox. _In order to interact with live apps, you will still need to authenticate your Nanobox account._

 ### Lock Port
 `lock-port` defines which port will be locked by tcp.
 This is necessary to prevent race conditions within Nanobox.
 If the specified port is already in use, it needs to be updated.

+### CI Sync Verbose
+`ci-sync-verbose` defines whether or not `rsync` logs are output when `ci-mode` is set to `true`.
+Generally `rsync` logs aren't necessary so the this is set to `false` by default, but enabling `rysnc` logs can help when troubleshooting deploys from a continuous integration provider.